Ann-Anahit/GuessColors/README.md

 The Application has been deployed from GitHub to Heroku by following the steps:

 1. Create or log in to your account at heroku.com
-2. Create a new app, add a unique app name ( for example corri-construction-p3) and then choose your region
+2. Create a new app, add a unique app name (for example guess-colors) and then choose your region
 3. Click on create app
 4. Go to "Settings"
 5. Under Config Vars add the private API key information using key 'CRED' and into the value area copy the API key information added to the .json file.
 Also add a key 'PORT' and value '8000'.